-We have audited the financial statements of MS INTERNATIONAL plc for the 52 weeks ended 27th April 2013 which comprise the group income statement, the group and company statement of comprehensive income, the group and company statements, and company statements, and the related notes 1 to 30.
+We have audited the financial statements of MS INTERNATIONAL plc for the 53 weeks ended 3rd May 2014 which comprise the group income statement, the group and company statement of comprehensive income, the group and company statements, the group and company balance sheets, the group and company cashflow statements, and the related notes 1 to 30.
 The financial reporting framework that has been applied in their preparation is applicable law and International Financial Reporting Standards (IFRSs) as adopted by the European Union and, as regards the parent company financial statements, as applied in accordance with the provisions of the Companies Act 2006.